-Dr Alison Earley MBBS FRCP FRCPCH DTM&H Consultant Paediatrician (retired)
+Dr Alison Earley MBBS FRCP RCPCH DTM&H Consultant Paediatrician (retired)

 Alison was a consultant paediatrician in Buckinghamshire.
 She retired early from full time NHS work, in order to gain some experience of international paediatrics.
 She did the tropical medicine diploma at the London School of Hygiene and Tropical Medicine in 2003.

-Since 2004, she been involved with the charity Maternal and Childhealth Advocacy International as project lead for Cameroon.
-This has led to regular visits to a hospital in Bamenda, North West Region of Cameroon, where MCAI has been supporting paediatric projects.
-She is an NLS Instructor and has been involved in setting up the Neonatal Care Course in Cameroon.
-NICHE is planning to continue and expand this training.
+Since 2004, she been involved with the charity Maternal and Childhealth Advocacy International, initially as project lead for Cameroon and latterly as one of the neonatal trainee educators in Liberia.
+She is an NLS Instructor and was heavily involved in setting up the Neonatal Care Course in Cameroon.

 Alison Grove BA Hons